naproche-net/naproche-net.github.io/README.md

 Content is served from `docs`.

-Basically, this site is generated from Scripts: <https://github.com/naproche-net/Naproche-Web-Scripts>.
+Basically, this site is generated from Scripts.

 Intended to be deployed at <https://naproche-net.github.io/> for the moment.